Binary star: Calculating the center of mass in binary stars

 If a is taken to be the semimajor axis of the orbit of one body around the other, then r1 is the semimajor axis of the first body's orbit around the center of mass or barycenter, and r_{2} = a − r_{1} is the semimajor axis of the second body's orbit.
 When the center of mass is located within the more massive body, that body appears to wobble rather than following a discernible orbit.

 Center-of-mass animations

-The position of the red cross indicates the center of mass of the system.
+The red cross marks the center of mass of the system.
 These images do not represent any specific real system.